YehudaGold/context-component/README.md

 ```
 The class `connect` HOC takes two optional functions:

-* mapStateToProps - transform the context state to object of props, enabling to rename and pick the relevant values to the component.
+* mapStateToProps - take two parameters 'state' and 'ownProps' and return object of props, enabling you to transform rename and pick the relevant values from the context.
-* mapActionToProps - transform the context actions to object of props, enabling to rename and pick the relevant method's to the component.
+* mapActionToProps - take two parameters 'actions' and 'ownProps' and return object of props, enabling you to transform rename and pick the relevant method's from the context.

 ---